Kristina01111000/Drws_site/README.md

-anyone can join, but ot get access to more they need to join patreon going to use a post slider app for page test the email w/ constant contact
+anyone can join, but ot get access to more they need to join patreon going to use a post slider app for page test the email w/ constant contact see if i can connect the constnat contact form to the pepso form, they sit on top of each other now